hauze-v/jabjabjavascript/object-oriented-programming/mdn-learning/oop/PROTOTYPES.md

 1. You can check out existing prototype properties for yourself - go back to our previous example and try entering the following into the JavaScript console:

-2. The output won't show you very much because we haven't defined anything on our custom constructor's prototype, but you should see a prototype property which contains an Obect (the parent prototype) and the respective properties and methods there.
+2. The output won't show you very much because we haven't defined anything on our custom constructor's prototype, but you should see a prototype property which contains an Object (the parent prototype) and the respective properties and methods there.

     Here you'll see large number of methods defined on `Object's prototype` property, which are then available to objects that inherit from `Object`, as we know.